cypweisman/FanSports/README.md

 ### FanSports (in development)
-A Rails app that allows a user to draft players to their fantasy sports team and establish contracts between players and teams.
+A Rails app that allows a user to create political parties and political candidates that they can then draft to their own presidential cabinet!